ton-blockchain/docs/docs/howto/ton-sites.md

 Most people will need just to access existing TON Sites, not to create new ones.
 However, if you want to create one, you'll need to run RLDP-HTTP Proxy on your server, along with the usual web server software such as Apache or Nginx.

-We suppose that you know already how to set up an ordinary web site, and that you have already configured one on your server, accepting incoming HTTP connections on TCP port `<your-server-ip>:80`, and defining the required TON Network domain name, say, `example.ton`, as the main domain name or an alias for your web site in the configuration of your web server.
+We suppose that you know already how to set up an ordinary website, and that you have already configured one on your server, accepting incoming HTTP connections on TCP port `<your-server-ip>:80`, and defining the required TON Network domain name, say, `example.ton`, as the main domain name or an alias for your web site in the configuration of your web server.

 After that, you first need to generate a persistent ADNL address for your server: